How to merge worksheets / workbooks into one worksheet?

 And then all the selected worksheets in the workbooks have been merged into a new worksheet of a workbook.
 The worksheet information has been added before the data.
 See screenshot:

-If you want to know more about this feature, please click Combine multiple worksheets from workbooks into one worksheet
+If you want to merge multiple worksheets into one workbook, you can apply check Combine multiple worksheets from workbooks into one worksheet option in Combine Worksheets step one.

 Recommended Productivity Tools